lilyschlaug/BAE305-SP24-Lab-8/Home.md

 ![blocks (1)](https://github.com/npla225/BAE305-SP24-Lab8/assets/156371043/54337340-5f79-41f1-9b1f-03371d2520da)
 _Figure 6: Block code for Part 2_

 # Test Results
 What are your results?
 # Discussion
-Did you make any design decisions that had an impact on the results?
-How did they impact the results?
-What do the results mean?
+Part 1 - Assemble and test your robot
+Discussion Questions: In Lab 6 we found out what was the minimum speed that will move the motors.
+What is the minimum speed that will move the complete car?
+- The minimum speed to move the robot in this lab was 50.
+This is higher than in lab 6 because of the increased weight that the motors are required to move.

 # Conclusion

 # Refrences